rust-console/gba/book/src/ch1/the_display_control.md

 Modes 3, 4, and 5 are "Bitmap" modes.
 These let you write individual pixels to locations on the screen.

 * **Mode 3** is full resolution (240w x 160h) RBG15 color.
-You might not be used to RGB15, since modern computers have 24 or 32 bit colors.
+You might not be used
+  to RGB15, since modern computers have 24 or 32 bit colors.
 In RGB15, there's 5
-  bits for each color channel, and the highest bit is totally ignored.
+  bits for each color channel stored within a `u16` value, and the highest bit is simply ignored.
 * **Mode 4** is full resolution paletted color.
 Instead of being a `u16` color, each pixel value is a `u8` palette index entry, and then the display uses the palette memory (which we'll talk about later) to store the actual color data.